 DNA results really won't do you much good, until someone who shares a

 common male ancestor happens to choose the same testing facility as you did.

-This is exactly the situation which I encountered (despite my observation, above, rendered prior to asking my uncle to take the test!).
-I tested with Ancestry, which offers a 33-marker Y-DNA test.
+When I originally wrote this page back in 2011, ancestry was still offering this test, although it has since discontinued doing so.
+I had my uncle tested with Ancestry, which then offered a 33-marker Y-DNA test.
 When I compared the results to the Family Tree DNA database, and found a fairly close match, I discovered a surname project with that family name, and a sub-group which was a match.

 Family Tree DNA does a 37-marker test.
 After the administrator adjusted for differences in testing, there was a match on 28 out of the 29 markers for which there were results.
 (A couple of the markers yielded no results).

 However, there were a number of markers on my test that were not tested by the other company, and vice versa.
 It was suggested that I re-test with Family Tree DNA - an unpleasant prospect, given the money already spent at Ancestry!

 I did eventually retest with Family Tree DNA, with the assistance of a member of the surname project and a sale on DNA testing.
 I enlisted a male first cousin, descended from another of my grandfather's sons.